Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ---

 ### 🔝📦 802.11 `MAC Header` - Frame Addressing & Control
-_The 802.11 Mac Header can be 36 bytes long if all the fields are being used.
-There are a few fields in the 802.11 mac header which are not always utilised | The HT Control field is a part of the 802.11n amendment which is added to the mac header_
+_The 802.11 Mac Header can be 36 bytes long (32 bytes legacy 802.11b/a/g without HT Control) if all the fields are being used.
+There are a few fields in the 802.11 mac header which are not always utilised | The HT Control field is a part of the 802.11n amendment which is added to the mac header, it is also available in newer standars 802.11n/ac/ax_

 ````py
 ## MAC Header :: Frame Addressing & Control